Obama's alleged criticism of Netanyahu enlivens Israeli election

 Some Israeli commentators saw the column as payback for Netanyahu's perceived back-room lobbying on behalf of Republican Mitt Romney in his failed run against Obama in November's U.S. election.
 Netanyahu has denied any such meddling.

-Though it was front-page news in Israel, Goldberg's column looks unlikely to dent Netanyahu's electoral lead, with his Likud-Beiteinu list expected to take around 34 of parliament's 120 seats and form the next coalition government.
+Though it was front-page news, the Bloomberg column looked unlikely to dent Netanyahu's electoral lead, with his Likud-Beiteinu list expected to take around 34 of parliament's 120 seats and form the next coalition government.

 A centrist challenger, former Foreign Minister and peace negotiator Tzipi Livni, has made Israel's international isolation under Netanyahu the focus of her campaign.
-Her party has lagged in polls with a projected 6 to 8 parliamentary seats.
+She has lagged in polls with a projected 6 to 8 parliamentary seats.

 "Attempts to speak to the Israeli voter through the American press are total non-starters," said Amotz Asa-El, a fellow with the Hartman Institute, a liberal think-tank in Jerusalem.

-Most Israelis, Asa-El argued, were disenchanted by frozen peace efforts, worried by regional upheaval and preoccupied with domestic affairs.
+Most Israelis, Asa-El argued, were disenchanted by abortive peacemaking, worried by regional upheaval and preoccupied with domestic affairs.
 Foreign criticism of Netanyahu, he said, could shore him up against rivals further to the right.

 "These (far-rightists) have never heard of Bloomberg, let alone of Jeffrey Goldberg.
 If anything, this (criticism) is likely to make them vote for Netanyahu," Asa-El said.
 "There is no traffic of undecided voters between the rightist bloc and the centre-left bloc, only within the blocs."